-A TCP client application starts by establishing a TCP connection with the TCP server application, then, usually (but not mandatorily), it writes a request to the server through the established TCP connection and afterwards reads the server reply.
+Thus, a TCP client application starts by establishing a TCP connection with the TCP server application, then, usually (but not mandatorily), it writes a request to the server through the established TCP connection.
+Afterwards, reads the server's reply.

 A TCP server application is, therefore waiting for TCP connection requests from clients, when one arrives, accepts it and the connection is then established.
-Again, usually (but not mandatorily), after the connection is established the server will read a request from the TCP connection, processes it and then writes a reply back to the client.
+Again, usually (but not mandatorily), after the connection is established, the server will read a request incoming via the TCP connection, processes the request and then writes a reply back to the client.